High School Social Studies

 Prerequisite:The successful completion of Oklahoma History

 World History surveys the history of the modern world, beginning with an overview of world religions and philosophies and continuing with an extensive study of historical eras from the Renaissance to the 21st century.
 Scholars explore the past's political, social, cultural, and economic developments to help them understand today's world.
-There is an engaged and frequent interpretation of historical documents and analysis of primary sources through writing.
-Scholars participate in developing history projects with a specific annual theme that applies reading and interpretation of documents and historical thinking.
+There is engaged and frequent interpretation of historical documents and analysis of primary sources through writing.

 Psychology

 Psychology is an entry-level course designed to introduce scholars to the practical application of modern psychology.
-Scholars will learn about: history and approaches, social psychology, personality, neurobiology, sensation, and perception.
-Scholars will explore states of consciousness (including sleep and dreams), developmental psychology, learning, thinking, and memory.
-Scholars will read about and discuss motivation, emotion, stress and health, testing, intelligence, clinical psychology, treatment, and research.
+Scholars will learn about: history and approaches, social psychology, personality, and neurobiology.
+Scholars will explore types of research in psychology, states of consciousness (including sleep and dreams), developmental psychology, learning, thinking, and memory.
+Scholars will read about and discuss motivation, emotion, stress and health, testing, intelligence, clinical psychology, and types of treatment and therapy.

 U.S. History